arpitbbhayani/articles/blogs/function-overloading.md

 # Implementing Function Overloading in Python

-Since we know why Python does not support Function Overloading and how it manages namespaces we could come up with an approach that helps us overload Python functions.
+We know why Python does not support Function Overloading and how it manages namespaces we could come up with an approach that helps us overload Python functions by

-## Rough Idea
-To give Python an ability to overload functions, we need to

- - manage function definitions in a user maintained registry
+ - managing the function definitions in a maintained registry (acting as virtual namespace)
- - return the function that matches from the registry (as per the arguments type)
+ - invoking the correct function as per the arguments passed to it

 ## Hook on function definition